The Global SoS Network

 From the Business Process Reengineering (BPR) approach, for over four decades Mr. Bramble has investigated the sociotechnical constraints that impede the increase of sustainable productivity in the Global South.
 Mr. Bramble has also worked on the BPR approach to safety in ground transportation systems.

-Because of his interest in ending industrial underdevelopment, he studied mechanical technology and business administration at the College of Staten Island (SICC), of the City University of New York (CUNY), until 1973 and received an Associate Degree in 1976.
+Because of his interest in ending industrial underdevelopment, he studied mechanical technology and business administration at the College of Staten Island (SICC), of the City University of New York (CUNY), until 1973 and received an AAS Degree in 1976.

 Operations Research Achievements: